-- The potential benefits of the proposed trial justify the potential risks for the individual participant and society ; - The investigators are competent to undertake the proposed trial, for example applicants demonstrate an adequate track record appropriate to their role; - The proposal includes details of the trial team that includes the key disciplines necessary for the design and implementation of the trial, and a clear allocation of responsibilities within the trial; - The proposal details the availability of adequate and competent support staff and appropriate facilities for the duration of the trial (or requests funds to provide them); - Arrangements for oversight of trials should include expert advice that is independent from the trial investigator(s) and the Host Institution, e.g. a Trial Steering Committee with an independent chair; - The proposal includes trial management and data monitoring plans that are proportionate to the risks inherent in the trial; - The proposal includes appropriate resources (including facilities) to conduct and complete the research (including adequate follow up) and to meet regulatory requirements, including registration of the trial, trial monitoring and archiving; - The proposal states that all potential trial participants will be informed whenever possible of the potential benefits and known risks of the intervention (or of no intervention or a placebo) and of the possibility that there are unknown risks; - The publication policy includes reporting the results of the trial within an appropriate time frame, and that plans are in place to disseminate, including to participants, and implement results; - The time period proposed by the Principal Investigator for retention of relevant trial documentation is appropriate; - The proposal contains plans for preserving and sharing primary data at the end of the trial in accordance with MRC policy and guidance (see above); - Tissue and other biological samples collected in the course of a clinical trial is a valuable resource.
+- The proposed trial is scientifically sound, designed to produce results which are sufficiently reliable for the purposes of the trial, clearly described and feasible and, where possible, based on a systematic review of the current evidence; - The potential benefits of the proposed trial justify the potential risks for the individual participant and society ; - The investigators are competent to undertake the proposed trial, for example applicants demonstrate an adequate track record appropriate to their role; - The proposal includes details of the trial team that includes the key disciplines necessary for the design and implementation of the trial, and a clear allocation of responsibilities within the trial; - The proposal details the availability of adequate and competent support staff and appropriate facilities for the duration of the trial (or requests funds to provide them); - Arrangements for oversight of trials should include expert advice that is independent from the trial investigator(s) and the Host Institution, e.g. a Trial Steering Committee with an independent chair; - The proposal includes trial management and data monitoring plans that are proportionate to the risks inherent in the trial; - The proposal includes appropriate resources (including facilities) to conduct and complete the research (including adequate follow up) and to meet regulatory requirements, including registration of the trial, trial monitoring and archiving; - The proposal states that all potential trial participants will be informed whenever possible of the potential benefits and known risks of the intervention (or of no intervention or a placebo) and of the possibility that there are unknown risks; - The publication policy includes reporting the results of the trial within an appropriate time frame, and that plans are in place to disseminate, including to participants, and implement results; - The time period proposed by the Chief Investigator for retention of relevant trial documentation is appropriate; - The proposal contains plans for preserving and sharing primary data at the end of the trial in accordance with MRC policy and guidance (see above); - Tissue and other biological samples collected in the course of a clinical trial is a valuable resource.
 Researchers must ensure that any such collection is in accordance with applicable legislation and MRC guidance (see Appendix 1).
 As with data, plans for the ultimate storage or disposal of tissue should be included in the proposal.
 Consideration should be given to potential further uses of tissue.